open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 ## 3. Create an Issue

-You might have already noticed something that could be improved by the time you reach this step, if so, please search existing open and closed issues to make sure it's not brought up already and there isn't an open pull request for it.
-If not, please look around to find one.
+You might have already noticed something in the Mobile Intern First Steps that could be improved by the time you reach this step, if so, please search existing open and closed issues to make sure it's not brought up already and there isn't an open pull request for it.
+If not, please look around to find an issue.

 - To create an issue, navigate to the ([upstream repository's Issues tab](https://github.com/open-learning-exchange/open-learning-exchange.github.io/issues)) and click "New Issue."
 Pick a suitable title, then follow the new issue template in the "Write" textbox:
     1. **Problem**: describe the problem in detail